Can you ask for Google reviews?

 You can get the best marketing results from Google reviews by maximizing review quantity, quality, and recency.
 Check out our ultimate guide on how to get Google reviews for more details.

 Maximize quantity by automating your process.
 Automation lets you reach out to every customer, rather than just a small percentage of customers.
-Our system can automate review marketing for you, including sending review requests, sending follow-up messages, managing opt outs, and other tedious manual tasks.
+Our Google review management tool can automate review marketing for you, including sending review requests, sending follow-up messages, managing opt outs, and other tedious manual tasks.

 Maximize quality by asking customers for a private rating before you ask for a Google review.
 If the private rating is negative, then your job isn’t done yet.
 Fix the customers problems and make them as happy as possible before then asking for a Google review.
 Our system also automates collecting feedback before asking for a review, so you can boost your star rating.